-Examples: '010 | a sj 96004896'...'150 | a Belly button' (F35) R39 is intended for Children (E74)
+Examples: '010 | a sj 96004896'...'150 | a Belly button' [an instance of F35 Nomen Use Statement

 R40 has representative expression (is representative expression for)

 Domain: F1 Work

 Subproperty of: F1 Work.
 R3 is realised in (realises): F22 Self-Contained Expression the most characteristic expression of the instance of F1 Work of which it is an expression.
 There is no other semantic implication to this notion of being characteristic than to be an adequate candidate to uniquely identify the Work realized by it.
 Prototypically, this is the instance of F22 Self-Contained Expression that is deemed characteristic of an instance of F15